 For many years the Theatre Arts Department had a full-time instructor whose expertise was in Technical Theatre/Design; his teaching load was split 50/50 with his duties as Artistic Director of SRT, while teaching a 34% overload each semester in Theatre Arts to meet course needs.
 He was only able to manage this extraordinary workload because he arrived at work at 5:30 AM and did not take any time off.
 When he retired in January 2005 and the new Artistic Director was hired, the President made the decision to make the position 100% SRT Artistic Director.
 While this decision was essential for the continued success of SRT, it left the department without a Technical Theatre/Design faculty member.
-This deficit has had a significant impact on the department's Technical Theatre program, forcing a reliance on adjunct instructors to fill the void (currently all Technical Theatre/Design advising and recruitment on the shoulders of the full-time instructor in Costume/Makeup/Design.
+This deficit has had a significant impact on the department's Technical Theatre program, forcing a reliance on adjunct instructors to fill the void (currently all Technical Theatre courses are taught by adjuncts).
+It has also placed the responsibility for all Technical Theatre/Design advising and recruitment on the shoulders of the full-time instructor in Costume/Makeup/Design.